devtlv/PY2_JS_2019/Week2/JS_Introduction/Lesson/Day1.JSValueTypes.md

 JavaScript has a Boolean data type.
 It can only take the values `true` or `false`

--The Boolean() method: to find out if an expression (or a variable) is true
+- The Boolean() method: to find out if an expression (or a variable) is true
 ```javascript
 var op = Boolean(10 > 9)   // op returns true
 ```